Tempering Furnaces

 The tempering process is used to reduce the brittleness in hardened steel and to remove the internal strains caused by the sudden cooling in a quenching bath.
-During the tempering process the metal being treated is heated in a temper furnace to a specified temperature for a period of time based on the desired level of hardness, strength, and ductility.
-Higher tempering temperatures will result in high ductility, but low strength and hardness.
-Lower tempering temperatures will result in low ductility, but high strength and hardness.
+During the tempering process, the metal being treated is heated in a tempering furnace to a specified temperature for a period of time based on the desired level of hardness, strength, and ductility.
+Higher tempering temperatures will result in high ductility but low strength and hardness.
+Lower tempering temperatures will result in low ductility but high strength and hardness.

 The rapid, uniform heating of the Cyclone Box Furnace has been proven in thousands of installations.